sfstoolbox/sfs-matlab/doc/time-domain.rst

    Sound pressure of a broadband impulse point source synthesized by 2.5D
    |NFC-HOA|.
 The point source is placed at (0,2,0) m and the time snapshot is
-   shown 200 samples after the first secondary source was active.
+   shown 5 ms after the first secondary source was active.

 The output can also be plotted in dB by setting ``conf.plot.usedb = true;``.
 In this case the default color map is changed and a color bar is plotted